melissakeizer/melissakeizer.com/_posts/2015-10-14-sony-a7ii-facts-and-thoughts.markdown

 ## The Nitty Gritty

-I’ve had this camera for about 5 weeks now and used it various shooting conditions, so I’ve been able to test it quite thoroughly.
+I’ve had this camera for about 5 weeks now and used it in various shooting conditions, so I’ve been able to test it quite thoroughly.

 ### Low Light and High ISO